Aurora AFX British F1 Championship Round

 - March 752/761 (Val Musetti): New to Masami Kuwashima for Formula 2 in 1975, prepared by Roy Kennedy's team in London, and entered by Masami Kuwashima Racing.
 After just two races, Kuwashima returned to Japan, and the 752 was sold to Tom Walkinshaw.who had it converted by Kennedy to F5000 specification, with the installation of a 3.4-litre Ford V6 engine.
 Raced by Walkinshaw in the 1975 Shellsport F5000 Championship.
 To Val Musetti, and raced in Shellsport G8 in 1976 and 1977.
 Converted to F1 specification for 1978, with a Cosworth DFV engine, and referred to as a 761 that season.
 Wrecked at Mallory Park in August but rebuilt again for 1979, when it was described as a 771, but wrecked at Zolder at the start of the Aurora season and finally written off.

 - Chevron B35 [35-76-10] (Bernard Hunter): New to Bob and Marj Brown, fitted with a Swindon BDX and entered for Bob Muir in F2 events in the latter part of 1976.
 Sold to Iain McLaren (Broxburn, Scotland) and used in F2, Shellsport G8 and libre during 1977.
-Retained for early 1978 but some in May to Bernard Hunter (Edinburgh, Scotland) who ran it in libre for the rest of that year.
-To George McMillan (North Berwick, East Lothian, Scotland) for 1979 but replaced with a March 772P for 1980.
-George recalls selling it to "a lad in Yorkshire" to become a GT car.
-Pat Thomas (Spalding, Lincolnshire) built a Donington-style Lotus Esprit GT in 1981 which was based on a Chevron B35 that he had acquired from Peter Brookfield in the Scarborough area.
-This car was sold to John Goulder (Nottingham) for 1983, when it was said to have a 1500cc Cosworth engine, and then sold by him to Jon Fletcher (Rochdale) by 1986.
-Jon ran it for two or three seasons then sold it, with the single-seater bodywork, to a man in the Leeds area who planned to restore it as a F2.
+Retained for early 1978 but sold in May to Bernard Hunter (Edinburgh, Scotland) who ran it in libre for the rest of that year.
+To George McMillan (North Berwick, East Lothian, Scotland) for 1979.
+After replacing it with a March 772P for 1980, George recalls selling the B35 to "a lad in Yorkshire" to become a GT car.
+Pat Thomas (Spalding, Lincolnshire) built a Donington-style Lotus Esprit GT in 1981 which was based on a Chevron B35 that he had acquired from Peter Brookfield in the Scarborough area, and it seems very likely this was the ex-McMillan car.
+The car was powered by a Cosworth BDG engine.
+The Esprit-Chevron was sold to John Goulder (Nottingham) for 1983, when it was sometimes said to have a 1500cc Cosworth engine, and then sold by him to Jon Fletcher (Rochdale) by for the 1985 season.
+Jon ran it for three seasons then sold it, with the single-seater bodywork, to a man in the Leeds area who planned to restore it as a F2.
 Subsequent history unknown.